-Where an LID option is proposed, a drainage report shall be provided within the preliminary subdivision plat or site plan submittal describing the proposed LID option to be incorporated into the final design.
+A drainage report shall be provided within the preliminary subdivision plat or site plan submittal including any preliminary details or sections describing the proposed LID option to be incorporated into the final design.

 Where LID options have been designed and constructed or designed and planned to be implemented within the Development Unit and a subdivision plat or site plan benefit from the constructed or proposed LID option, the preliminary subdivision plat or site plan shall provide a narrative at the time of submittal describing how the LID option within the Development Unit supports LID within the proposed preliminary subdivision plat or site plan.